 Visit Concord is a proud participant in California Tourism Month, Visit California’s annual initiative to promote in-state tourism.
 The program is especially relevant this year, a critical time for our economic recovery.
 We are encouraging our local businesses to get involved and support the effort as well.
 Check out the resources available to you in the 2022 California Tourism Month Industry Toolkit and the state’s recent Economic Impact Report.
 And please be sure to read the message below from Visit California’s President & CEO, Caroline Beteta, for more insight.

-And we’re asking everyone to spread the word on social media.
-Amplify your pro-tourism message throughout the month with #CATourism, and from May 3-9 join in U.S. Travel’s National Tourism Week with an additional #SpiritOfTravel tag.
+We are asking everyone to spread the word on social media.
+The assets provided in the Toolkit will make it easy to do, and you can also amplify your pro-tourism message throughout the month with #CATourism and #PowerOfTravel, May 1-8, to support U.S. Travel’s National Tourism Week.

 By working together, we can look forward to continued growth and economic recovery in 2022, and in the years to come.

 CEO & President

 “This California Tourism Month, Visit California and the tourism industry join forces to celebrate our industry’s resilience, while also calling for further support from lawmakers and residents.

 California Tourism Month is an official state observance which was renewed last year in a universal bipartisan vote.
 The initiative urges citizens to support tourism and local businesses by traveling in state as an act of civic pride.
 The introduction of a fresh resolution encourages a commitment to the ongoing work of recovery, reminding lawmakers that tourism just happen but requires concerted marketing and favorable policies.